What Dreams May Come

 Written for seasonal_spuffy, October 28, 2007

-Many thanks to the marvelous makd for the beta.
+As always, thanks to the marvelous makd for her usual excellent beta.

 Summary and Author’s Notes: A series of vignettes of Buffy’s post-Chosen dreams.
 Some are on the angsty side, some are hopeful, some are just plain silly—because that’s how dreams are.
 Some are in the first person, some in the third, but all are fairly linear.
 Restless already did the non-linear metaphor dreams to perfection.
 Unfortunately, what Buffy’s current dreams aren’t is porny.
 I had to drop several planned dreams because in the last few months RL kicked my ass, and the pr0n just refused to make an appearance.
 Sometimes, that’s the way it goes.
 Sorry.